 Koheras single-frequency lasers are longitudinally single-mode and offer extremely low phase- and intensity noise levels.
 Available in the Erbium or Ytterbium wavelength ranges and with frequency conversion to many other bands.

 Reliability is our highest priority and the all-fiber DFB design ensures robust and reliable operation for thousands of hours.

 Koheras lasers are extremely stable and mode-hop-free – even under changing environmental conditions.
-Furthermore, we can deliver shot-noise limited lasers for applications demanding extra low-intensity noise.
+You can also get shot noise-limited solutions for applications demanding extra low-intensity noise levels.